Russia entry requirements for New Zealand passport holders

 May be checked

-New Zealand passport holders need a visa to enter Russia in 2026.
-You must apply for a visa before you travel — there is no visa-on-arrival or e-visa option for New Zealanders.
-Plan ahead, as processing can take several weeks.
+New Zealand passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there's no visa-on-arrival or e-visa option for New Zealand citizens.
+Start your application well ahead of your planned departure.

 Entry requirements